On the Paradox of Certified Training: Properties of Convex Relaxations

-Using both theoretical and empirical evidence, we have established that several common relaxations are discontinuous and highly sensitive.
-While in~\cref{sec:exp} we will experimentally confirm that these two properties negatively impact the success of certified training on real datasets, here we provide examples that can intuitively explain why these two properties affect gradient-based optimization.
-We consider a network with randomly sampled parameters and optimize first layer weights via standard gradient descent, trying to \emph{maximize} the lower bound of one output neuron, produced using a particular relaxation.
-To plot the landscape in 1D, we restrict the optimization to the direction of the gradient in the initial point $\delta=0$ (as in \cref{fig:continuity}).
-We provide more details in \cref{app:descent}.
+We now discuss how discontinuity and high sensitivity negatively affect optimization with gradient descent (GD).
+We consider a randomly initialized network and optimize first layer weights via GD, trying to \emph{maximize} the lower bound of one output neuron, produced using a particular relaxation.
+For plotting, we restrict the optimization to the direction of the gradient in the initial point $\delta=0$ (see \cref{app:descent} for details).

-\paragraph{The impact of discontinuities} The key issue with discontinuous relaxations (\eg CROWN) is that gradient descent can fall off a cliff at a discontinuity in the landscape down to a region from which it fails to recover -- \ie where gradients do not lead it back, but to a suboptimal local maximum.
-We show a manifestation of this on a random network in~\cref{fig:sgd_disc}.
-Even though the landscape of CROWN allows for a higher global solution than Box, we can observe that gradient descent with CROWN drops at a discontinuity and converges to a worse objective value than Box.
-Continuous relaxations such as Box do not have this problem which allows gradient descent to easily navigate their optimization landscape.
-This is in line with observations in the literature that optimizing discontinuous functions requires more complex algorithms \citep{conn1998discontinuous, martinez2002minimization, wechsung2014global}.
+\para{The Impact of Discontinuities} The key issue with discontinuous relaxations is that GD can, at a discontinuity, fall off a cliff in the landscape to a region from which it fails to recover---\ie where gradients lead it to a suboptimal local maximum. \cref{fig:sgd_disc_sens} (left) shows a manifestation of this issue.
+Even though the landscape of CROWN allows for a higher solution than IBP, GD with CROWN converges to a worse value than IBP.
+Contrary to this, continuous relaxations such as IBP allow GD to easily navigate the landscape.
+This matches the literature stating that optimizing discontinuous functions requires complex algorithms \citep{conn1998discontinuous, martinez2002minimization, wechsung2014global}.